Perambalur district: Economy

 Currently, Perambalur district is the top maize and Onion (small) producer in Tamil Nadu, with 27% and 50% of the state's share, respectively.

 Perambalur is planning to set up multi-product SEZ over an area of 5000 acres (20 km^{2}) specializing in high-technology by SREI Infrastructure Finance Ltd through a joint venture with TIDCO (Tamil Nadu Industrial Development Corporation).
 The SEZ will have linkages to Cuddalore, Pondicherry and Chennai ports, railway line and Tiruchirapalli Airport.
 This SEZ will bring in high-technology industries, MROs, biotechnology, pharmaceutical companies, textile and leather clusters.
-The project is being developed with world-class infrastructure to be able to compete with the best investment centres in the world.
 Perambalur SEZ has a large hinterland that offers huge labour force.
-The SEZ is well connected with all major cities/regions of the country with excellent road/rail network.
+The SEZ is well connected with all major cities/regions of the country with road/rail network.
 The SEZ will focus on testing and certification facilities, warehouses, infrastructure on demand and so forth.
 In addition, residential and recreational complexes are planned within the SEZ.

 Industries

 Perambalur Sugar Mills

 Perambalur Sugar Mills is sugar mill of Perambalur Sugar Mills Limited, a Subsidiary of Tamil Nadu Sugar Corporation Limited (TASCO) located at Eraiyur, Permbalur.
 It commenced its operation on 1976 and has a capacity of 2500 TCD.